niltwill/capcom-mods/README.md

 # Ace Attorney mods

 Some mods and other little stuff for certain titles in the Ace Attorney game series.
+For feedback or to report issues, go to the [discussions](https://github.com/niltwill/ace-attorney-mods/discussions) page.

 ## JTPaper
 * Phoenix Wright: Ace Attorney Trilogy - music mod for **PC (Steam)**<br>